 We also provide deuterium oxide (in bulk and dispensed product formats) and deuterium gas systems to customers globally.
 The recycling service is another way we add value for our customers.

 For more information on our deuterium oxide, click on the respective links or contact us directly by calling, emailing, or through our contact page.

 Isowater® is the supplier of choice for customers that require a sustainable long term deuterium supply chain partner that can grow as you grow.
 We will provide deuterium oxide to you as you start in the developmental stage and grow to need bulk commercial drum delivery.
 Through collaboration, Isowater® will assist your growing business, ensuring your supply chain will be robust and able to withstand the uncertainties of the global heavy water market.

-Isowater® achieves this through its very large inventory of deuterium oxide as well as Isowater’s® planned implementation of the D2XTM Process for producing scalable, stable and secure supply of deuterium oxide.
-Isowater® eliminates the uncertainty of supply which has been introduced into the market from time to time as government controlled production of deuterium oxide (heavy water) is used for nuclear purposes.
+Isowater® achieves this through its very large inventory of deuterium oxide as well as Isowater’s® planned implementation of the D2XTM Process for producing a scalable, stable, and secure supply of deuterium oxide.
+Isowater® eliminates the uncertainty of supply which has been introduced into the market from time to time as government-controlled production of deuterium oxide (heavy water) is used for nuclear purposes.

 The D2XTM Process is an environmentally friendly process that reduces Green House Gas emissions by some 95% from conventional production technology and completely eliminates any emissions of hydrogen sulfide or ammonia-based chemicals.

 Isowater® is regulated under the Canadian Nuclear Safety Commission (CNSC) and all of Isowater’s® activities follow Canadian law and regulations.
-The Canadian regulations are fully compliant with the International Atomic Energy Agency (IAEA) requirements for safeguarding of deuterium oxide.
+The Canadian regulations are fully compliant with the International Atomic Energy Agency (IAEA) requirements for the safeguarding of deuterium oxide.